diku-dk/DiffCal/README.md

   </p>

 ## Tetwise Experiment
 Objects might not be perfectly uniform in their material properties.
 Thus, we assume each tetrahedron has its own Young's modulus which can be optimized.
 It is more interesting to study this assumption for objects made of two types of material.
 We can then visualize the spatial distribution of Young's moduli.
-We have experimented with hanging and twisting deformation modes separatly and jointly.
+We have experimented with hanging and twisting deformation modes separately and jointly.
 In the joint experiment, both modes are minimized with equal weighting while sharing the same parameters.

 To run this experiment in hanging or twisting modes, run
 ```